lacanoid/pgddl/README.md

 =======================================

-This is an SQL-only extension for PostgreSQL that provides uniform functions for generating SQL DDL scripts for objects stored in a database.
-It contains a lot of foo to convert Postgres system catalogs to nicely formatted SQL snippets.
+This is an SQL-only extension for PostgreSQL that provides uniform functions for generating SQL Data Definition Language (DDL) scripts for objects stored in a database.
+It contains a bunch of SQL functions  to convert PostgreSQL system catalogs to nicely formatted snippets of SQL DDL.

 Some other SQL databases support commands like SHOW CREATE TABLE or provide other fascilities for the purpose.